 As set out in the definition of marketing, marketing to or investments made by the investor on the investor's own initiative (reverse solicitation) is not governed by the AIF Act and is therefore permitted without registering the AIF for marketing in Denmark.
 A pre-marketing definition was introduced 1 July 2021 in Denmark for EEA AIFMs.
-Unfortunately, this has made it unclear whether premarketing is still permitted for non-EEA AIFMs.
-The DFSA is expected to soon clarify this point.
+The Danish FSA has in its Q&A on, inter alia, AIFMs and UCITS stated that the pre-marketing regime is not available for non-EEA AIFMs.

-Consequences of non-compliance with placement regimes for fund interests
+Consequences of non compliance with placement regimes for fund interests

 Pre-marketing and Marketing of AIFs in violation of the Danish AIFM Rules is a criminal offence and may be punished by a fine and revocation of any approval to market a fund in Denmark.
-Despite potential non-compliance with the AIF Act contracts entered into with investors will generally be interpreted in accordance with existing Danish contractual law and will be considered valid.
-Investors may hold the AIFM liable for any losses suffered as a result of non-compliance.
+Despite potential non compliance with the AIF Act contracts entered into with investors will generally be interpreted in accordance with existing Danish contractual law and will be considered valid.
+Investors may hold the AIFM liable for any losses suffered as a result of non compliance.